GAGANVALLAPWAR/My_Portfolio/README.md

 - Project showcase with detailed project pages.
 - Skills section with progress bars.
 - Contact form with email functionality.
-- Clean and modern UI with smooth animations
+- Clean and modern UI with smooth animations.
-- Easy to customize and extend
+- Easy to customize and extend.

 ## Prerequisites
 - Python 3.7 or higher